-To change the camera name.

-To change the assigned aircraft types.

-To change the camera view mode and options.

-To change the assigned joystick button or key sequence.

-To change the TrackIR option and head movement limits.

-To adjust the zoom level for the camera view.

-To adjust the eye point for the camera view.
+- To change the camera name. - To change the assigned aircraft types. - To change the camera view mode and options. - To change the assigned panning sequences. - To change the assigned joystick button or key sequence. - To change the TrackIR option and head movement limits. - To adjust the zoom level for the camera view. - To adjust the eye point for the camera view.